ADOP: Approximate Differentiable One-Pixel Point Rendering: Neural Rendering Pipeline

 The backward pass of our point rasterizer first computes the partial derivatives of the render function \eqref{eq:render} w.r.t. its parameters.

-Using the chain rule, we can then compute the parameter's gradient w.r.t. the loss and pass it to the optimizer.
+Using the chain rule, we can then compute the parameter's gradient w.r.t.~the loss and pass it to the optimizer.
 The difficult part of this calculation are the partial derivatives of the structural parameters $C, R, t\ \text{and}\ x$.
 This will be explained in the following section.
 The derivatives of the texture $\tau$ and environment map $E$ are straightforward and will not be detailed in this work.
-The interested reader is encouraged to study the accompanied source code.

 The problem of deriving $\Phi$ w.r.t. the structural parameters is the rounding operation Eq. \eqref{eq:round} of our one-pixel point rasterizer.
-This prevents an exact derivation of the blending function \eqref{eq:blend} and forces us to approximate $\frac{\delta I}{\partial p}$ by finite differences with a step size of $h=1$.
-As visualized in Figure~\ref{fig:difference}, we compute this approximation by virtually shifting $p = (u,v)$ one pixel in each direction.
-The induced intensity change of these shifts are \at[2]{\left.#1\right|_{#2}}
+Due to the blending operation \eqref{eq:blend}, it is not possible to compute the change of a pixel's color by moving a point out of this pixel, without storing a list of points with each pixel and reevaluating the blending function.
+So instead, we use an approximation that works well in practice.
+The principle is shown in Fig.~\ref{fig:difference}.
+We virtually shift the projected point at $p = (u,v)$ one pixel in each direction and compute the change of intensity \textit{at the target pixels}, which is possible if we know the depth value at the target pixel.
+The induced intensity change of these shifts are: \at[2]{\left.#1\right|_{#2}}

 from which we can approximate the gradient for $u$ (equally for $v$) at the desired location with